Jump Ahead To:

 Homes in Church Hill North

-With a mix of historic and new homes, Church Hill North’s architectural styles range from brick and stone Colonial Revival to Greek Revival, with newly-built row homes.
-Prices range from as low as $40,000 to the upper $500s, while rent ranges from a really affordable $695 to $1,400 per month.
+With a mix of historic and new homes, Church Hill North’s architectural styles range from brick and stone Colonial Revival to Greek Revival, with newly-built row homes and an increasing number of apartments.
+Prices range from $300,000 to $500,000 while rent ranges from a really affordable $900 to $1,400 per month.

 The Museum District